Appliance Repair and Maintenance NAICS 811412

 Appliance Repair and Maintenance

-Industry Overview
+Industry Summary

-The 4,800 repair services in the US provide repair, installation, and maintenance services for household appliances, such as refrigerators, stoves, washing machines, dryers, water heaters, and room air conditioners.
+The 5,252 Repair services in the US provide repair, installation, and maintenance services for household appliances, such as refrigerators, stoves, washing machines, dryers, water heaters, and room air conditioners.
 While the majority of revenue is derived from servicing household appliances, companies may provide service for other types of appliances or equipment or resell merchandise.
 Manufacturers, retailers, or dealers may outsource repair or warranty service to independent appliance service providers.

 Competition from Retailers, Dealers, Handymen, DIY